osu-cdme/cdme-scangen-ui-archive/README.md

 # cdme-scangen-ui

+Old, archive version of [this repo](https://github.com/osu-cdme/cdme-scangen-ui) before I rewrote everything in TypeScript and React.

 An Electron application that offers a more streamlined, user-friendly way to set input options to the main `cdme-scangen` script.

 ## Install